projectriff/projectriff.io/_posts/2018-11-19-announcing-riff-0-2-0.md

 Notable changes in this release include:
 - All builds now use [Buildpacks](https://buildpacks.io/)
-- No more special case builds of images starting with `dev.local`
+- No more special-case builds of images starting with `dev.local`
 - `riff function create`
   - no `<invoker>` argument before the `<name>` argument
   - new optional `--invoker` flag